Mod Envelope

 Rústir

 Section titled “Rústir”Rústir is Katla’s wavefolder.
 Pushing the slider upward increases wavefolding, while pushing it downward reduces it.
-This control signal is itself wavefolded when pushed beyond its limits, causing its direction to invert.
+As mentioned earlier, this control signal is itself wavefolded when pushed beyond its upper or lower limits, causing its direction to invert.